Kelleys Island, Ohio: Businesses

 The most common types of establishments on Kelleys Island are pubs and restaurants, almost all of which have a summer season from May into September.
 The island also features a coffee shop, miniature golf course, several small general/convenience stores, and a large number of gift shops.
 No liquor is sold on the island outside of bars or restaurants, but several shops do sell beer and wine.

 The island is also home to The Kelley's Island Wine Company, established in 1872 and at one time one of the nation's largest wineries.
 It stopped operation after two major fires eventually destroyed its facility during the Prohibition era.
 The 'ruins' of portions of the late-19th-century winery are still standing on the island.
 In 1982 the Zettler family re-established The Kelley's Island Wine at the site of one of the oldest stone cottages on the island, known as the Nicholas Smith house (built c.
 1865).
-Kirt and Robby Zettler continue to operate it as a working winery and tourist attraction.